Artificial Intelligence Risk Framework Development for New Zealand

 AI Risk Taxonomy for Aotearoa

-We develop a risk classification system that includes the categories generic frameworks miss: Maori data sovereignty risks, cultural safety impacts for Maori and Pacific populations, Treaty obligation breaches, vendor concentration risks from offshore AI providers, and algorithmic bias affecting communities that are already underserved.
+We develop a risk classification system that includes the categories generic frameworks miss: Māori data sovereignty risks, cultural safety impacts for Māori and Pacific populations, Treaty of Waitangi obligation breaches, vendor concentration risks from offshore AI providers, and algorithmic bias affecting communities that are already underserved.
+Risk classification built for New Zealand's unique context.

 Director Liability Assessment